wp-plugins/eshop-invoice/readme.txt

 * PDF invoices using the excellent html2pdf library (http://html2pdf.fr/)

-* Customers "My Order" view using a short code
+* Customers "My Orders" view using a short code

+* Widget for displaying a link to the "My Orders" page